 Cold calls, emails, live chats— these are all effective ways to generate leads.
 But another strategy just as important (and rarely used) is generating leads through customer support tickets.

 Your customer support team has their finger on the pulse of customer questions and concerns.
-Through your CRM, support should be able to easily notify sales about customer conversations that could lead to upsell opportunities or referrals.
+Support can utilize the CRM software to easily notify sales about customer conversations that could lead to upsell opportunities or referrals.

 Are your prospects organized so they’re easy to locate and review?
 Hopefully, you already use your CRM to manage your contact database (e.g., assigning “Prospect” as a customer status so a contact is easily trackable).
-Take this a step further with list segmentation.
+Take this CRM best practice a step further with list segmentation.

 List segmentation means that prospects receive a more personalized experience.
 Link your CRM with your marketing automation software to segment your list of prospects.
 You can segment by profitability, region, industry, etc. Filter and sort your data by these segments.

 Ideally, your prospecting efforts are bringing in perfect customers that match your buyer personas and customer criteria.
-But to make sure that the right leads are being pursued, use your CRM to optimize the lead-qualification process.
+But to make sure that the right leads are being pursued, use these CRM best practices to optimize the lead-qualification process.

 Determine which of your leads are high value and the best to pursue — use lead scoring in your CRM.
 Take certain sets of information about your leads and turn into specific scores.